As a full time digital professional it’s sad, though not exactly unexpected, to find that my personal site is embarrassingly undeveloped!

-- I have done quite a few things using the Flickr API, for example mapping historic Flickr Commons images and have been looking at things like Layar Augmented Reality mobile applications
+- I have done quite a few things using the Flickr API, for example mapping historic Flickr Commons images and a bespoke crowdsourcing app

 As well as digital professional, I am also a published, albeit part-time, photographer.
 Here are some examples of my work.

 See some more of my personal photography on Flickr